|

 constellation Virgo, to the book of Revelation and the coming of the Lion of the Tribe of Judah, represented by the constellation

 Leo, the twelve constellations of the Zodiac represent God’s plan to redeem fallen man.
-By the time of Israel’s
+By the time of At this point,

 1. Lion: The Son of David – Jesus the